SaschaWillems/Vulkan/dynamicuniformbuffer/README.md

 Use a single uniform buffer object as a dynamic uniform buffer to draw multiple objects with different matrices from one big uniform buffer object.

+## Requirements

+The max. number of dynamic uniform buffers supported by the device should be checked with the [maxDescriptorSetUniformBuffersDynamic](http://vulkan.gpuinfo.org/listreports.php?limit=maxDescriptorSetUniformBuffersDynamic) device limit if you need more than the 8 dynamic uniform buffers required by the Vulkan specification.

 ## Description

 This example demonstrates the use of dynamic uniform buffers (```VK_DESCRIPTOR_TYPE_UNIFORM_BUFFER_DYNAMIC```) for offsetting into one or more uniform block objects when binding the descriptor set using [vkCmdBindDescriptorSets](https://www.khronos.org/registry/vulkan/specs/1.0/man/html/vkCmdBindDescriptorSets.html]).